 What is a girls night?

-I decided to call it Squad Night Off.
+I decided to call my event Squad Night Off.
 I originally called it mums night off, but not all of us are mums.
-Then I created a Facebook event to invite everyone, as well as help to keep track of it.
+Then I created a Facebook event to invite everyone which also helped us all keep track of everything in relation to it.
 Since it was still summer and we have a pool at home I invited everyone to my house.

 It’s April now and we have just started planning our fourth ultimate girls’ night for the year.
 I can say for certain that the idea has been a great success.
 Inviting everyone into the pool was also a great hit.
 A few were hesitant because of their mummy tummies, but they soon decided that they didn’t want to miss out.
 I was actually one of the last to jump out of the pool at 10 pm and the last of the guests left around 1 am.
 It really was a perfect night.